Ballistic Armor Explained

 All armor is not created equal.
 The weight of an armor plate is extremely important but not for the reasons you might expect.
 Sometimes, a heavier armor means that the ceramic coverage is greater than a lighter plate.
 For example, when you buy an RF3 aluminum oxide ceramic armor plate that weighs 6 pounds... you are buying armor with ceramic that does NOT extend to all edges of the plate.
 This type of plate may be 10"x12" overall, but the ceramic coverage is only 8"x10".
 As long as this is disclosed, and the customer is aware of it then it's reasonable.
 Make sure that you are aware of your armor plate's ceramic layout so that you can ascertain whether the armor meets your tactical needs.

 Side ceramic armor plates from popular online vendors are almost never edge-to-edge ceramic and most people do not realize this.
 Our GTS built side plates extend to the edges of the backing material.
-They don't have a rubber edge around them like so many other companies.
+They don't have a thick rubber edge around them like so many other companies.
 Beware that if your side plates have a 1" rubber edge and they are about 6"x6" you only have 4"x4" of ceramic coverage!

 Pressurized - Set of Standard RF 2 or RF3 10"X12" Alumina Ceramic Ballistic Armor Rifle Plates, Multi - Hit - Gilliam Technical Services, Inc.